-Matomo is the only open source data tool on this list.
-And like Clicky, it was built for a privacy-first world.
+Matomo is an open source data tool built for a privacy-first world.

 Matomo Analytics protects your users’ and website visitors’ privacy by not sharing data with third-party websites.
 It also lets you store data within your own servers instead of in the cloud like most tools do.
 Because the tool is open source, you can import data from other tools into the Matomo Analytics system and create custom plugins specifically for your company.